apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Acclaimed Japanese conductor Seiji Ozawa who led Boston Symphony Orchestra dies at 88**
+**Flu hangs on in US, fading in some areas and intensifying in others**

-You can read more about it [here](https://www.wcvb.com/article/acclaimed-japanese-conductor-seiji-ozawa-boston-symphony-orchestra-dies/46693765).
+You can read more about it [here](https://news.yahoo.com/flu-hangs-us-fading-areas-163150358.html).

 ## Requirements
 - Python 3.8